codepath/android_guides/Getting-Started-with-Gradle.md

 ### For Android Studio

+At the moment, Android Studio v0.5.8 requires gradle 1.10 (no lower, no higher).

-Download **Gradle 1.8** from the [Gradle web site](http://services.gradle.org/distributions/gradle-1.8-bin.zip).
-At the moment, Android Studio v0.3.0 requires 1.8 now.
+Download **Gradle 1.10** from the [Gradle web site](http://services.gradle.org/distributions/gradle-1.10-bin.zip).

 ### For Command Line with Eclipse